-Every day, the marijuana industry continues to grow faster than ever, so it’s not surprising that many people and businesses want to get into the industry.
-Big businesses are no exception.
-However, the entrance of big businesses in the marijuana industry comes with positive and negatives depending on who you ask.
+The cannabis industry is growing faster than ever in the United States, so it’s not surprising that many people and businesses want to get into the industry.
+Big businesses are no exception, but the entrance of big businesses in the marijuana industry comes with positive and negative results depending on who you ask.

-While big businesses can drive the price for marijuana down in the short term, that doesn’t mean prices will stay down after smaller businesses are pushed out of the industry.
-In addition, many people believe that the entrance of big businesses in the marijuana industry will lead to lower quality products as well as the shifting of revenues away from mom and pop businesses in local communities to out-of-state corporations.
+Many people believe that the entrance of (or development of) big businesses in the marijuana industry will lead to monopolies, lower quality products, and a shift of revenues away from mom and pop businesses in local communities to out-of-state (or out of country) corporations.

-As Sean Williams of The Motley Fool explained last year when marijuana prices started to drop, “The culprit for the substantial drop in marijuana prices appears to be big businesses infiltrating the industry and flooding the market with product.
+As Sean Williams of The Motley Fool warned back in 2017, “The culprit for the substantial drop in marijuana prices appears to be big businesses infiltrating the industry and flooding the market with product.
 As with any industry, if big business can push the little guy out, they’ll have considerably more liberties down the road to raise their prices back up and capture a juicier margin, along with greater market share.”

-It’s not surprising that investors have been scrambling to get into the marijuana industry during the past couple of years, and truth be told, some consolidation in the currently fragmented industry isn’t necessarily a bad thing.
-However, the threat of monopolies or oligopolies developing is very real — not just in terms of big businesses naturally usurping smaller businesses but also in terms of state regulations that actually lead to the development of markets dominated by one or a few players.
+It’s not surprising that investors have been scrambling to get into the marijuana industry during the past several years, and truth be told, some consolidation in the currently fragmented industry isn’t necessarily a bad thing.
+However, the threat of monopolies or oligopolies developing is very real — not just in terms of big businesses naturally usurping smaller businesses but also in terms of state regulations that allow vertical integration, which actually leads to the development of markets dominated by one or a few players.

-Most states regulate how marijuana licenses can be structured.
-Cannabiz Media defines these structures as fully stacked (where a single business is required to handle all operations from seed to sale), partially stacked (where a single business can or is required to handle more than one operation but not all from seed to sale), and unstacked (where different businesses handle different operations across the supply chain from seed to sale).
+To clarify, most states regulate how marijuana licenses can be structured.
+Cannabiz Media defines these structures as fully stacked (where a single business is required to handle all operations from seed to sale in a vertically integrated structure), partially stacked (where a single business can or is required to handle more than one operation but not all from seed to sale), and unstacked (where different businesses handle different operations across the supply chain from seed to sale).

 The Future of Marijuana and Big Business